makersacademy/money_tracker_tech_test/README.md

 So that I can view my withdrawal history,
 I would like for the statement to include all withdrawals which I have made.
 ```

+###Where I Would Progress From here

+For my interpretation of the requirement: "* Statement printing" I intended to implement a #print_statement method on the BankAccount class, which would function similarly to the #show_statement method, but would output to a file rather than stdout.
+However I ran out of time to do so during the tech test, and more research is required for me to be able to write an effective test for the ability for a method to write to a file.